ItamarBerger/TabularDS/README.md

 # Final Project: Improving Association Rule Mining using Clustering-Based Item Similarity

 This repository contains the code, data, results, and visualizations for my final project.
-The main goal of the project is to apply and compare a proposed solution for rule mining with a baseline approach using 4 datasets.
+The main goal of the project is to apply and compare a proposed solution for ARM with a baseline approach using 4 datasets.
 Below is an overview of the folder structure and where to find what in the repository.

 ## Folder Structure